isabella232/cumulus-ce-viirs/README.md

-#  Cumulus Community Template Deploy
+#  Cumulus Community Edition Examples: VIIRS Workflow

-This is a WIP edition of a template for the general public to use Cumulus.
+This is an example WIP edition of a template for the general public to use Cumulus.

 ## What is Cumulus?